-Ruth graduated from Queen Mary University of London with a BA History and Politics and was awarded an SSRC doctoral research scholarship to study at Nuffield College Oxford.
-She has been working at Loughborough since 1992.
+Ruth graduated from Queen Mary University of London with a BA History and Politics and was awarded an SSRC research scholarship to study at Nuffield College Oxford.

-Her research has been funded by the ISRF (mid-career fellowship, 2023-24), the ESRC (ES/N006860/1 Anarchy as a constitutional principle: constitutionalising in anarchist politics) the Independent Social Research Foundation (Art Activism and Political Violence) and the British Academy (Small Research Grant, 2005, ‘Early Writings on Terrorism’, and 1993 ‘Mutual Aid in Historical Context’).
+Her research has been funded by the ISRF (mid-career fellowship, 2023-24), the ESRC (ES/N006860/1 Transformative Research Award, Anarchy as a constitutional principle: constitutionalising in anarchist politics) the ISRF (Flexible Small Group Award, Art Activism and Political Violence) and the British Academy (Small Research Grant, 2005, ‘Early Writings on Terrorism’, and 1993 ‘Mutual Aid in Historical Context’).

 Ruth has been involved in programme design and curriculum development throughout her career.
 She was recipient of a University teaching prize in 2005 and served as Associate Dean for Teaching (Faculty of Social Sciences and Humanities, 2010-11) and School of Social, Political and Geographical Sciences (2011-2014).

 With Uri Gordon she co-authored the Political Studies Association Teachers’ Topic Guide on Anarchism and Ideology (2015/2019).
-She has recorded online lectures on anarchism for A-level Politics students, in 2020 presented the anarchy night school – Five Weeks of Anarchy - at Five Leaves Bookshop in Nottingham and contributed to the Incite seminars.
+She has recorded online lectures for Massolit on anarchism for A-level Politics students, in 2020 presented the anarchy night school – Five Weeks of Anarchy - at Five Leaves Bookshop in Nottingham and contributed to the Incite seminars.

 Current postgraduate research students